webpack/webpack.js.org/content/guides/hot-module-replacement.md

 ## Enabling HMR

 This feature is great for productivity.
 All we need to do is update our [webpack-dev-server](https://github.com/webpack/webpack-dev-server) configuration, and use webpack's built in HMR plugin.

-W> You cannot update the entry point for a chunk.
-It will not be accepted.
+We'll also remove the entry point for `print.js` as it will now be consumed by the `index.js` module.

 __webpack.config.js__